babylonlabs-io/babylon-sdk/x/babylon/README.md

 The module emits events for various operations:

-- **Contract Instantiation**: Events when Babylon contracts are instantiated
+- **Contract Communication**: Events when messages are sent to contracts
 - **Parameter Updates**: Events when module parameters are updated
-- **Reward Minting**: Events when rewards are minted and distributed

 Event definitions are located in `x/babylon/types/events.go`.